BruceEckel/functional_error_handling/Functional Error Handling.md

 ### History

 The original programs were small (by present-day standards), written in assembly language (after machine code rapidly became too unwieldy), and tightly coupled to the underlying hardware.

+Fortran and Cobol were batch processed on punch cards.
+If something went wrong
 ### The Problem with Exceptions
 maybe you can't prove it, things work in the small but don't scale).
 We only figure it out when scaling composability.
 ### Two Kinds of Errors